hassan11196/CMS-OC-WebOps/README.md

 ## Suggestions and Contributions

-We welcome your suggestions and contributions to improve these extensions.
+I welcome your suggestions and contributions to improve these extensions.
 Feel free to submit issues, feature requests, or pull requests to help make this project even more valuable to the CMS Offline and Computing community.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.